Disclaimer: This site uses affiliate links. Learn More.

 Why We Love the 2022 CF

-This is the first year in a long time we’ve not ranked the Easton ADV 360 as the best USA Bat.
-But, it turns out, the CF has proven its worth.
+Even though this is a 2022 bat, we think it is a best bat for the 2023 USA.
+The CF has proven its worth.
 The thing is relatively durable, hits the ball well, feels great, has a big barrel, and swings lightly—all the things kid players like.
 The drawback is that it isn’t cheap.
 We continue to be fans of the ADV 360.
 USA bats all perform pretty similarly (in terms of exit speeds).
-Still, considering feel, availability, and overall experience, we think the 2023 DeMarini CF in a drop 10 is the best USA Bat around for 2023.
+Still, considering feel, availability, and overall experience, we think the 2022 (for 2023) DeMarini CF in a drop 10 is a fantastic choice.

 Certification: USA